ruffle-rs/ruffle/core/src/avm2/globals/README.md

    file at build time, which is included into the final Ruffle binary and loaded during player initialization.

+ActionScript files can be marked as 'stubs' by giving them the suffix '.stub.as' instead of '.as' (e.g. 'Number.stub.as').
+Stub classes can be referenced from other '.as' files, but they will not be included in the final 'playerglobal.swf'.
+This is useful when you need to write a '.as' file that references a class defined in Rust - you can create a stub class without needing to port the entire pre-existing class to ActionScript.

 In many cases, defining a class in ActionScript results in code that's much simpler and more readable than if were defined in Rust.